tamarin-prover/tamarin-prover/src/001_introduction.md

 Introduction
 ========

-The Tamarin prover supports the automated, unbounded, symbolic analysis of security protocols.
-It features expressive languages for specifying protocols, adversary models, and properties, and it supports efficient deduction and equational reasoning.
+The Tamarin prover is a powerful tool for modeling and analyzing security protocols.
+It  supports the automated symbolic analysis of security protocols, where a given protocol is analyzed in the presence of unboundedly many *threads* representing different agents executing different protocol roles in the presence of an active adversary.
+Tamarin features expressive languages for specifying protocols, adversary models, and properties, and it supports efficient deduction and equational reasoning for protocol analysis.
 In this manual, we provide an overview of the tool and its use.

 Tamarin provides general support for protocol modeling and reasoning.